MathematicGuy/RemoteObsidian/Artificial Intelligence/1 PROJECTS/Coursera Mathematic for Machine Learning/Machine Learning Assignment/Mathematic  for Machine Learning.md

 ![[Pasted image 20240305013038.png]]

 ![[Pasted image 20240305013129.png]]
 adding row to row doesn't change the determinant

 ## Chapter Summary

 ### Singular and Non-singular in Matrixes
+**Matrix is a combination of vectors**
++ vectors in vn call: vector, vector đại diện phương trình (equation)
++ matrix in vn call: ma trận, ma trận đại diện cho hệ phương trình (system of equation)

+### Singular
+> Mean 1 equation can be use to find the result others equation in a

 #### **Singular Matrix**